godotengine/godot-website/collections/_article/dev-snapshot-godot-3-2-alpha-2.md

 ---

 We released a [first alpha build](/article/dev-snapshot-godot-3-2-alpha-1) last week, and we want to keep a relatively short iteration cycle on future alpha and beta builds until the final 3.2 release.
-The new official buildsystem that our contributor Hein-Pieter van Braam-Stewart ([hpvb](https://github.com/hpvb/)) set up for us is now quite efficient, so we can roll out builds fast and easily.
+The new official buildsystem that our contributor HP van Braam ([hpvb](https://github.com/hpvb/)) set up for us is now quite efficient, so we can roll out builds fast and easily.

 We thus publish **Godot 3.2 alpha 2** as a second snapshot, fixing various issues from the last build.
 [152 commits](https://github.com/godotengine/godot/compare/1d9233c3882afe888b9396f7f2aac917d4dcac4d...3cc94b2c0b90ec1136937e2c02b9d7901d3d28b8) have been merged since 3.2 alpha 1.
 This release is built from commit [3cc94b2](https://github.com/godotengine/godot/commit/3cc94b2c0b90ec1136937e2c02b9d7901d3d28b8).